jpignata/somanymachines/content/tx/finger-the-first-social-software.md

 Presaging features that would become de rigueur in both productivity applications and social software, `finger` existed in a world of early networking where exposing the full names and email addresses of users was both convenient and the privacy risk introduced thought acceptable.
-By the late 1990's, the risk profile had changed with a growing Internet user base and several [security incidents][11], causing `finger` to lose momentum.
-Today services no longer expose a `finger` server, but in the pre-commercial, shell account era, `finger` was widely used to connect with colleagues and friends.
-If you attended college during this time `finger` was the social network.
+As the Internet matured, several high-profile [security incidents][11] and [controversies][17] caused `finger` to lose momentum and by the late 1990's the risks increased in proportion with a growing Internet user base.
+Today services no longer expose a `finger` server, but in the pre-commercial, shell account era, it was the social network.
 Amongst his inventions Les Earnest lists:

 > Social networking and blogging service (FINGER, 1972), which got ripped off
 > by the corrupt Facebook, which I aim to destroy.[^15]

+\
-The Finger User Information Protocol was last outlined in [RFC 1288][6] published in 1991.
+**The Finger User Information Protocol** was last outlined in [RFC 1288][6] published in 1991.
 It's dirt simple: a TCP server listens on port 79 and accepts one-line queries of ASCII text which typically passes a username and a CRLF.
 The server then returns whatever information it has about a given user.
 If no